Introduction

 Roles are different, but they come into each other in many areas.
 The right choice depends on the IT environment of the business and its risk factors.
 Which one do you need?

-This blog will help you answer that by discussing the differences between NOC and SOC.
+This blog will help you answer that by discussing the difference between NOC and SOC.
 By the end, you will have a clear idea of which one fits your organisation better.
 Let’s get started.

-NOC vs. SOC – Meaning
+NOC and SOC Meaning

 What is NOC?

-Everything related to network performance is monitored and managed in a Network Operations Centre (NOC).
-It is the control hub for networks.
-The team continuously checks the health of the entire network infrastructure.
+The NOC Meaning refers to a Network Operations Center(NOC).
+Where everything related to network performance is monitored and managed.
+It is the control hub for networks, and the NOC team continuously checks the health of the entire network infrastructure.

 For this, they use advanced tools and real-time displays to identify any performance issues or downtime.